IAlegre-MCanela/INALDE_Course/Exercises/[EX-03] Response to a customer review with Chain-of-Tought.md

-# [EX-03] Responding to customer reviews with Chain-of-Tought
+# [EX-03] Response to a customer review with Chain-of-Tought

 ## Introduction